 Security Considerations

 Rebel and bandit activity in the areas along the Sudanese border in northern Uganda and in the Democratic Republic of Congo (DRC) along the western border have in a few instances made these areas unstable and insecure.
 Caution should be exercised when carrying out research near these borders.
-For the latest security information, please review the State Department’s website, where the current travel warnings, travel alerts, and worldwide caution can be found.
+For the latest security information, please review here.
+Fulbrighters are advised to check the site above for regular security updates, where the current travel warnings, travel alerts, and worldwide caution can be found.

 Research Clearance